 Lamberts is a historic landmark in downtown Austin at 401 West 2nd Street, featuring a variety of cuisine, cocktails, and locally brewed beers on tap, with a small floor for dancing to live music upstairs five nights a week.

 Locker Room (formerly South Forty) at South First and Ben White is the new location of the Blues Jam that used to be in Gino's (Blues Church) on Sunday nights.
 They have a nice dance floor, and lots of places to sit to listen to the live music performed by top Austin musicians.
 The place has been completely remodeled, and includes big screen TVs, pool tables, X-Box, etc. Music starts at 8:30 Sunday night and goes to after midnight.
 [Thanks to Peggy & Lloyd Morris 11/24/7 & 8/31/8]

-Mercer Street Dancehall is located at 332 Mercer Street in Dripping Springs.
-Doors open at 6pm.
-As of February, 2013, John Luper provides a free C&W dance lesson there on Saturday nights from 7:15 to 8:15.
+Mercer Street Dancehall is located at 23490 Ranch Road 12, 3.5 miles south of Hwy 290 in Dripping Springs.
+John Luper provides a free C&W dance lesson there on Saturday nights from 7:15 to 8:15.
 The cover charge for this live music venue ranges from $7 to $12 or more, depending on the band.